BioReason: Incentivizing Multimodal Biological Reasoning within a DNA-LLM Model: Conclusion

 \section{Conclusion}

 \bioreason advances computational biology by seamlessly integrating high‑capacity DNA sequence encoders with the flexible reasoning of large language models, yielding a unified framework that excels at both mechanistic pathway inference and variant pathogenicity prediction.
 Across KEGG‑derived reasoning tasks and VEP benchmarks, our DNA–LLM hybrids consistently outperform models restricted to a single modality while generating transparent, stepwise explanations that facilitate expert validation.
 This tight multimodal fusion, further refined through reinforcement learning, not only boosts accuracy but also opens new avenues for interpretable genomic analysis.
-Future efforts will focus on tighter uncertainty calibration, leaner architectures for genome‑scale deployment, and expansion into orthogonal data types—such as transcriptomes and proteomes—to broaden \bioreason’s utility in precision medicine and biological discovery.
+Future efforts will focus on scaling model size and data, designing leaner architectures, and leveraging modalities such as protein and RNA to broaden \bioreason’s utility in medicine and biological discovery.